 Outdated Posts to Draft

-Track What You Get Asked About
+Track What You Are Asked About

 Take The Necessary Time

 I run into shallow, keywordy, SEO'd to death posts every single day.
-They server no purpose other than to disappoint and reflect a lack of depth on the topic and the ulterior motives (affiliate links, ad clicks) of the site in question.
+They serve no purpose other than to disappoint, reflect a lack of depth on the topic and the ulterior motives (affiliate links, ad clicks) of the site in question.